-April 17, 1946: Judy’s mom, Ethel, flew to St. Petersburg, Florida, to attend the funeral of her father-in-law in Judy and husband Vincente Minnelli’s place.
+April 17, 1946: Judy’s mom, Ethel, flew to St. Petersburg, Florida, to attend the funeral of her father-in-law in Judy and her husband Vincente Minnelli’s place.
 Vincente’s father is reported as “Vincente Minelli” [sic] while he was noted as being a “Jr.” This is partially incorrect.
 Vincente was born Lester Anthony Minnelli and his father was indeed Vincent (without the “e”) Charles Minnelli.

 April 17, 1949: Here is another version of the Associated Press article, published on this day (Easter Sunday) as well as in the days prior, Judy was scheduled to take part in the Hollywood Easter Parade.
 The article describes what Judy was going to wear: “Judy Garland will wear a black and red print dress of silk shantung.
 Softly draped in the back, the dress has a row of tiny umbrella buttons down the front.
 The short-basque jacket is red wool and lined in the same print as the dress.
 She will wear a shiny-black straw hat that tilts to the right.
 The tilted brim reveals the same silk print as the dress.
 Her bag and pumps are black calf, and she will wear short black gloves.”

 This article was probably put out by the MGM’s Publicity Department.
 There are no known photos of Judy at this parade.
 It’s doubtful that she actually participated because she was in the midst of rehearsals and filming on Annie Get Your Gun and probably used the weekend (she actually had Saturday the 16th off as well) to get much-needed rest.